microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/README.md

 Go back to the store admin site and edit the product you created earlier.

-> [!IMPORTANT]
+> [!NOTE]
-> You should see the AI service can be used to generate the product images too ✨✨
+> The AI service is now being used to generate the product images too ✨✨

 ## BONUS: Import Istio dashboard into Azure Managed Grafana